fluxsauce/site_audit/README.txt

 There are two classes that you should be aware of:

-* AuditReport - a collection of checks, run in sequential order.
+* SiteAuditReport - a collection of checks, run in sequential order.
 If a check sets the abort property to TRUE, no further checks in the report will be executed.

-* AuditCheck - an individual check; treat them like a unit test, in that each check should be looking for one thing at a time.
+* SiteAuditCheck - an individual check; treat them like a unit test, in that each check should be looking for one thing at a time.

 The AuditCheck class has a number of properties that are helpful: